Jamie S. Rich

 Jamie S. Rich is an author of both prose and graphic novel fiction, a web series host, and editor of American comic books.
-He is currently Executive Editorial Director at IDW Publishing.
+He was formerly an Executive Editorial Director at IDW Publishing.

 Career

 As writer

 His first published work was the novel “Cut My Hair”, or originally published in 2000 and reprinted in 2002.
 Beginning in 2006 his first graphic novel, 12 Reasons Why I Love Her was released with art by Joëlle Jones.
 In the following years Rich has released subsequent works in both prose and graphic art formats in a variety of genres from Oni Press, as well as Dark Horse Comics, and Image Comics.
 He has also written single-issue comic book stories for Marvel and DC Comics.
 Plus, at Image Comics, the 12 issue series It Girl & The Atomics.

 From the Gutters/Back to the Gutters

 In 2013, Rich launched the web series “From the Gutters”.
 A series of nine long-form interviews with comics industry talent.
-The follow up series, “Back to the Gutters” ran for ten episodes starting in 2016.
+The follow-up series, “Back to the Gutters” ran for ten episodes starting in 2016.